LLNL/Umpire/docs/sphinx/cookbook/shared_memory.rst

 .. note::
    The name of the Shared Memory allocators MUST have "SHARED" in the name.
-This will help Umpire distinguish the allocators as Shared Memory allocators specifically.
+This will help Umpire distinguish the allocators as Shared Memory allocators.
+It is also used for discovery by other ranks on node.

 Now you can allocate and deallocate shared memory with: